Sandbars play a critical role in the formation of quality waves for surfing. How do they form, and how do they move on the ocean floor?

 "The classic bar-trough system, with a series of good sandbars along the length of the beach, and paddling channels in between, is a consequence of [...] feedback between the waves breaking over the bars, accumulation of sediment below breaking waves, and the gouging out of a channel by the rips", add Butt and Russel.

 The motion of the water is, as we've seen, a key factor in the formation of sandbars.
-The speed of the water is also relevant as it moves grains of sediment forwards and backwards.
+The speed of the water is also relevant as it moves grains of sediment forward and backward.

 There are obstacles to these underwater movements.
 Sand can find piers, reefs, rocks, trenches, algae, and industrial objects while making its journey along the ocean floor.